SRH University

 The scholarship holders

-• inform SRH Heidelberg University of Applied Sciences about circumstances that may lead to the loss of eligibility for funding (e.g. change of subject area, discontinuation of studies, loss of examination entitlement, changes in studies or a case of hardship),
+• inform SRH University about circumstances that may lead to the loss of eligibility for funding (e.g. change of subject area, discontinuation of studies, loss of examination entitlement, changes in studies or a case of hardship),

 • submit a transcript of records at the end of the semester,